-About MeI am a faculty member in the Department of Math and Computer Science at Rhodes College.
+About MeI am an associate professor in the Department of Math and Computer Science at Rhodes College.
 I teach a wide variety of computer science classes at Rhodes.
 My research interests lie in music informatics, an interdisciplinary field combining computer science with music.
 I am interested in advancing the state of artificial intelligence and machine learning by developing new computational methods and models for processing and producing music and musical information.
 I obtained my Ph.D. in computer science from the University of Massachusetts and my undergraduate degree from the University of Maryland.

 My current research involves computational music theory: developing probabalistic models and algorithms for analyzing music in various ways that a human music theorist or music analyist would.
 My recent efforts have been devoted to computational studies of the rhythmic properties of music, algorithmic composition, and Schenkerian analysis, a type of music analysis that reveals a structural hierarchy among the notes of a composition.